vrolse/AQ2-pickup-bot/README.md

 * [Qstat](https://github.com/Unity-Technologies/qstat/)
 * [pyrcon](https://github.com/texnofobix/pyrcon/)
 * [q2admin with lua](https://github.com/actionquake/q2admin/tree/aqtion)
-* lastmatch.lua to use with q2admin to get info from '!last and/or /last' command with the bot.
+* lastmatch.lua to use with q2admin to get info from '!last' command in the game.
 Path needs to be edited.
 * sendtoAPI.lua to use with q2admin, this will allow any server to send map result through the bot.
 Need to change the API address to make it work.
 * and all imports (might be some that is not needed that I have missed to remove..)